qualabs/SMPTE-Copilot/README.md

 3. Use the Factory pattern to create instances of the selected components
 4. Pass additional configuration parameters to the component constructors

 **Note on Loader Configuration**: The `loader.file_type_mapping` allows you to configure different loaders for different file types.
 This enables the system to support multiple file formats (PDF, images, videos, audio) with appropriate loaders for each type.
-When adding support for a new file type, add an entry to `file_type_mapping` with the file extension as the key.
+The format uses a list where each entry has an `extensions` list, allowing multiple extensions to share the same loader configuration.
+When adding support for a new file type, add the extension to an existing entry's `extensions` list (if it uses the same loader) or create a new entry.

 ### Configuration Examples